-- any adult critical care bed that is open, staffed, and able to accept a patient. - 3.5 The number of overall beds is defined by those open, ie staffed and available, on the day of reporting.
-It excludes those beds ringfenced for elective surgery (green pathways) and those ringfenced for specialised services (where these are in place).
-It is therefore expected that the denominator will change over time. - 3.6 At times of very high demand, consideration should be given as to whether some beds should be ringfenced to protect P1 and P2 surgical activity to protect the interests of patients who have life-threatening conditions not related to the cause of surge. - 3.7 The impact and decisions set out in the escalation levels below aim to ensure the continued provision of treatment for life limiting/threatening conditions (including P1 and P2) for as long as possible.
+- 3.3 Table 2 sets out more detailed threshold definitions and key actions to be taken at a local, regional, or national level to support escalation in response to surges in demand. - 3.4 For consistency, the following definitions are used: - Baseline bed/funded bed: any Adult Critical Care bed that is recognised in the commissioning arrangement for the Trust. - Surge bed: any Adult Critical Care bed that is not usually recognised in the commissioning arrangement for the Trust but is opened to meet increased demand. - Open / Available bed: any Adult Critical care bed that is staffed and able to accept a patient. - 3.5 The number of overall beds is defined by those open i.e. staffed and available on the day of reporting.
+It excludes those beds ring-fenced for elective surgery (green pathways) and those ring-fenced for specialised services (where these are in place).
+It is therefore expected that the denominator will change over time. - 3.6 At times of very high demand, consideration should be given as to whether some beds should be ring-fenced to protect P1 and P2 surgical activity, in order to protect the interests of patients who have life-threatening conditions not related to the cause of surge. - 3.7 The impact and decisions set out in the escalation levels below aim to ensure the continued provision of treatment for life limiting/threatening conditions (including P1 and P2) for as long as possible. - 3.8 The nominal commissioned bed base in each unit / network is described in section 11